-If you have been convicted of, or incarcerated following a conviction for, either a Tier 1 or Tier 2 crime within the past 10 years, you are NOT eligible to be enrolled as an IHSS provider or to receive payment from the IHSS program for providing supportive services.
+If you have been convicted of, OR incarcerated following a conviction for, either a Tier 1 or Tier 2 crime WITHIN THE PAST 10 YEARS, you are NOT eligible to be enrolled as an IHSS provider or to receive payment from the IHSS program for providing supportive services.

-Tier 1 crimes include: Specified abuse of a child (Penal Code (PC) section 273a(a); Abuse of an elder or dependent adult (PC section 368); or Fraud against a government health care or supportive services program.
+Tier 1 crimes include:

+- Specified abuse of a child (Penal Code (PC) section 273a(a); - Abuse of an elder or dependent adult (PC section 368); or - Fraud against a government health care or supportive services program.

 If you have a conviction for any of the Tier 1 crimes in the past 10 years, you are NOT eligible to be a provider.

 You are NOT eligible even if you had a Tier 1 crime that was expunged from your record.

-Tier 2 crimes include: A violent or serious felony, as specified in PC section 667.5(c), and PC section 1192.7(c), A felony offense for which a person is required to register as a sex offender pursuant to PC section 290(c); and A felony offense for fraud against a public social services program, as defined in Welfare & Institutions Code sections 10980(c)(2) and 10980(g)(2).
+Tier 2 crimes include:

+- A violent or serious felony, as specified in PC section 667.5(c), and PC section 1192.7(c), - A felony offense for which a person is required to register as a sex offender pursuant to PC section 290(c), and - A felony offense for fraud against a public social services program, as defined in W&IC section 10980(c) (2) and (g) (2).

 You can ask the County IHSS Office or IHSS Public Authority for a list of the Tier 2 crimes.

-If you have a conviction for any of the Tier 2 crimes in the past 10 years, you may be eligible to be a provider: If your Tier 2 crime has been or can be expunged from your record.
-If a recipient submits an individual waiver to hire you.
-If you are approved for a general exception.
-Read the sections below for more information.
+If you have a conviction for any of the Tier 2 crimes in the past 10 years you may be eligible-

+- If your Tier 2 crime has been or can be expunged from your record. - If a recipient requests an individual waiver to hire you. - If you are approved for a general exception.

+Read sections below for more information.

-Expungement for Tier 2 Crime:
+Expungement for Tier 2 crime:

-- If you have a Certificate of Rehabilitation or an expungement for a Tier 2 crime, you may be eligible to be an IHSS provider.
-Provide copies of your Certificate of Rehabilitation or documentation regarding the expungement with your completed SOC 426. - If you are in the process of having a crime expunged, you should complete the expungement process before continuing the criminal background check.
+- If you have a certificate of rehabilitation or an expungement for a Tier 2 crime, you may be eligible to be an IHSS provider.
+Provide copies of your certification of rehabilitation or documentation regarding the expungement with your completed SOC 426. - If you are in the process of having a crime expunded, you should complete the expundement process before continuing the criminal background check.

-Individual Waiver of Exclusion for a Tier 2 Crime:
+Individual Waiver of Exclusion for a Tier 2 crime:

-An individual waiver allows you to provide services only for a specific recipient who chooses to hire you in spite of your criminal conviction(s).
+An individual waiver allows you to provide services ONLY to a specific recipient who chooses to hire you in spite of your criminal conviction (s).

-- A recipient must request and submit the Recipient Request for Provider Waiver (SOC 862) to the county IHSS Office or Public Authority to allow you to provide services. - The IHSS recipient who wants to hire you must be told of your conviction; however, he/she will be directed to keep the conviction information confidential. - If you, as the provider, are also the recipient's authorized representative, you are not allowed to sign the waiver on behalf of the recipient to waive crimes for which you have been convicted.
+- A recipient must request and submit the Recipient Request for Provider Waiver (SOC 862) to the County IHSS Office to allow you to provide services. - The IHSS recipient who wants to hire you must be told of your conviction; however, he/she will be directed to keep the conviction information confidential. - If you, as the provider, are also the recipient's authorized representative, you are not allowed to sign the waiver on behalf of the recipient to waive crimes for which you have been convicted.
 In this case, the waiver must either be signed directly by the recipient or, if that is not possible, another individual must be declared an authorized representative for purposes of signing this waiver.